 Natural fibers are bio-based materials manufactured using materials such as wood, cotton, flax, kenaf, and hemp.
 All these materials are less harmful to the environment and easily available.
 Raw materials used to manufacture natural fiber composites are environment-friendly and has the potential to replace synthetic fibers over the coming years.

 Rising awareness about green products, increasing disposable income of consumers, growing inclination towards eco-friendly products, and urging uptake of recyclable products are likely to play a vital role in the growth of the market.

 Natural fiber composites (NFC) are 25.0% to 30.0% stronger than glass fibers of the same weight.
 Composites made from natural fibers help in reduction of mass of the component, thereby lowering the total energy consumption.
 In addition, molding process of NFC consumes less energy than glass fiber molding process, which reduces the production cost by 10.0%.

 Moisture sensitivity and weak bonding with polymer matrices are anticipated to hamper growth prospects.
 They absorb moisture, which results in swelling of fibers.
-Therefore, their application in automotive industry is limited to car interiors only.
+Therefore, their application in the automotive industry is limited to car interiors only.

 Some of the major raw materials include wood, flax, kenaf, cotton, and hemp.
 Wood dominated the market and represented 59.3% of the overall revenue in 2015.
 The trend is estimated to continue until 2024.
 Advantages of wood such as high strength and solidity are projected to fuel its utilization over the coming years.